Tarnim Magic Garden: Inside Koh Samui’s Secret Buddha Garden

 Thank you for reading and for making me part of your day!
 Yours, Lulu

-FAQ on Tarnim Magic Garden in Koh Samui
+FAQ About Tarnim Magic Garden, Koh Samui

 What is the ‘object type’ of most of the sculptures?